Russian ties, trade lie behind EU sanctions rift

 The picture emerging from United Nations and European Union data shows the impact of restricting trade with Russia would be far from even, with Germany dwarfing others’ exposure and those urging sanctions loudest, such as Sweden, having less at stake.

-Wary of antagonizing its main gas supplier, the EU has used travel bans and asset freezes so far in reaction to Russia’s annexation of Crimea and support for separatists in Ukraine.
+Wary of antagonising its main gas supplier, the EU has used travel bans and asset freezes so far in reaction to Russia’s annexation of Crimea and support for separatists in Ukraine.

 Ministers agreed on Tuesday those measures may be widened if Moscow does not cooperate with an investigation into the plane crash and fails to stop weapons flowing into the country.